-CTEC Comments on Draft Health Study Work Plan for Butte
+CTEC Comments on Draft Phase I Health Study Work Plan for Butte

 The following letter was submitted by CTEC as part of the public commenting process for the “Draft Public Health Study Remedial Design Work Plan for the Butte Priority Soils Operable Unit (BPSOU)” prepared by the Butte-Silver Bow Health Department with EPA and consultants.
 The draft work plan and CTEC letter can be downloaded below.

 Citizens can offer public comment on the draft health study work plan until December 30, 2012.
-Refer to this post for details on how to submit comments.
+Refer to Cialis alternative for details on how to submit comments.

 Comments on the Draft Public Health Study Remedial Design Work Plan